|

 the City of Aphrodite, Goddess of

-Love, and one of the Aegean
+and 2.5 hours west of Pamukkale (map), is one of the Aegean

 region's most interesting archeological